Technigo/project-cluedo/README.md

 # Cluedo - Mystery Randomizer

 This project was made during the Technigo Bootcamp.
-- Create and manipulate objects
-- Create arrays
-- Manipulating the DOM using Javascript
+The task was to practice objects, arrays and manipulating the DOM using Javascript

 ## The problem

+I started with creating all the objects and arrays.
+Then i created a function for each "cluedo card" that is called when the card is clicked.
+The reveal mystery button will show the mystery by printing out html on the page using Javascript.

+Later i created a function to shuffle the mystery killers favourite weapon.
+I did the mistake of creating a correct function but placed it wrong.
+And a working function in the wrong place is just not really usefull.
+I got help using both slack and stackOverflow to find the right placement.

-I let the design be very basic and just added some gradients on the cards, a box shadow and hover effect.
+I choose to have a basic design and just added some gradients on the cards, a box shadow and hover effect.

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I if i had more time i would add a pre loader to my cards.

 ## View it live
 Here you can see the finsihed result: